Frequently Asked Questions

 Can students enroll at any time of the year?

-Our school year starts in January, and students are encouraged to enrol then.
-We can accept students during other time of the year, but this will be on a case to case basis.
+We do accept students during other time of the year, but this will be on a case to case basis.
 Students' class placement will be subjected to our admission assessment.

 Is an admission assessment required for all enrolments?

 In certain cases, an admission decision is reached based on a review of an applicant's latest academic and disciplinary record.

 In a situation where there are insufficient records, an admission assessment may be required at the registrar's discretion.
 The assessment will focus on the three core subjects: Mathematics, Science, and English.

 Yes, we do.
 However, the process depends on the parents' visa status.
 For more details, please contact us.

 What type of boarding facilities are available on campus?

 Wadi Sofia offers separate hostels for boys and girls.